What are the Religions in Vanuatu?

 What is the John Frum movement in Vanuatu?

 The John Frum movement is a cargo cult that began on Tanna island in the 1930s.
 Followers believe that an American figure named John Frum will return bringing prosperity and cargo (goods).
-The movement combines traditional beliefs with elements inspired by American military presence during World War II.
+The movement combines traditional beliefs with elements inspired by American military presence during World War Two.

 Can tourists visit religious sites in Vanuatu?